pure-data/pure-data/portmidi/pm_linux/README_LINUX.txt

 editor to change the fields.
 You can find possible values for JAVA_INCLUDE_PATH by typing "locate jni.h", and for JAVA_JVM_LIBRARY by typing locate libjvm".

+Alternatively, try
+    export JAVA_HOME=/usr/lib/jvm/java-8-oracle/
+before running ccmake ., and note that your JAVA_HOME may be different.

 You also need JAVA_INCLUDE_PATH2, but this will normally be set automatically after you set JAVA_INCLUDE_PATH and